IanSSenne/mcbuild/README.md

 the `warn` and `error` keywords are compile time only and will either log a warning in the console containing the entire content of the line after them or throw a compiler error where the reason is the contents of the line after the keyword. these must be the first word in the line.

+## contact me

+you can contact me via the mc-build discord at (https://discord.gg/kpGqTDX)[https://discord.gg/kpGqTDX]

-# I am not affiliated with Mojang in any way.
+### I as well as the mc-build project am not affiliated with Mojang in any way.